ustwo/ustwo.com-frontend/README.md

 ### Credentials / Vault

+* Open a Terminal window and go to the project folder.

 If you receive the image tar from someone in the team just do:

         $ make vault-load VAULT_PATH=path/to/vault-2015.tar

+TODO: clarify with Arnau

 *If not*, put your SSL certificates in the project's `etc/nginx/ssl` using `usweb` as the filename: